BotanMethod/PyCrypt/README.md

 # PyCrypt
-This is an util for encrypt/decrypt files on python!
+This is an util for encrypt/decrypt any files on python!

 # Guide
 modes: Encrypt/Decrypt